reddythanmayee/Weather-Forcasting-App/ReadMe.md

 # SPECIFICATIONS
 Weather Forecast is a simple weather dashboard that retrieved data from Open Weather Map, a third-party APIs .This app will run dynamically using HTML,CSS & JavaScript.

-# SCREENSHOT OF HOW ACTUALLY THE PAGE LOOKS !